top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup/2_0_7_rc_control_from_remote.md

 <div class='requirements' markdown='1'>

-Prerequisites:

-* You can run the joystick demo from the Raspberry Pi.
+Requires: You can run the joystick demo from the Raspberry Pi.

-Requires: The procedure is documented in [](#rc-control).
+The procedure is documented in [](#rc-control).

 Results: